datafolklabs/cement/doc-new/content/quickstart.md

 ```

-> Arguments Defined With Controllers
+> Arguments Defined by Controllers

 ```python